DPh-il/LEPARec/README.md

 ### Introduction

-- The data processing pipeline is partially available
+- Courtesy of RecBole, the datasets and baseline models are available
-- The LLM inference pipeline relies on local LLMs
+- The KG-modified GCSAN, or PAGCN as we call it in this model, is runnable
-- The GNN_only baselines relies on data transition to the Recbole Framework [RecBole/recbole at master · RUCAIBox/RecBole](https://github.com/RUCAIBox/RecBole/tree/master/recbole)
+- The LLM inference and causal-correction pipeline relies on a external platform, which rendered the code not runnable.
+They are only here for reference